astrovishalthakur/MachineLearning/README.md

 # Machine Learning

-Following repo consists of some Machine learning models I created.
+Following repo consists of Machine learning related things I do and new topics I learn.
+(Almost daily now)

-This repo will be updated as new projects will be added.
+This repo will keep updating as I learn new things.

 ## For now, following models/Topics are here.